 - They must be nutritionally balanced so as to promote muscle building and fat loss.

-Different body types need different nutritional requirements because they have a different way to process food for functioning.
-The main body types are, of course, ectomorph, endomorh and mesomorh.
+Different body types need different nutritional requirements because they have different ways to process food for functioning.
+The main body types are, of course, ectomorph, endomorph, and mesomorph.
 As a general rule, here is a quick breakdown of the average food composition for these 3 body types:

-For anyone busy with a regular working life and bodybuilding commitments it is the only way to go, unless you happen to have tons of free time at hand.
+For anyone busy with regular working life and bodybuilding commitments it is the only way to go unless you happen to have tons of free time at hand.

 - Crispy Chicken Nuggets